greenpeace/gpes-socialmedia-buttons-wp-shortcodes/README.md

 # Social media buttons

-This shortcode creates 3 buttons to share a URL in social media
+This shortcode creates 3 buttons to share a URL in social networks:

 * Facebook
 * Twitter
 * Whatsapp

+**Features:**

-It's a multilingual shortcode.
+* It's a multilingual shortcode.
 See bellow on how to translate it.

-It creates links with [utm paramaters](https://en.wikipedia.org/wiki/UTM_parameters) that can be tracked with Google Analytics and other software.
+* It creates links with [utm paramaters](https://en.wikipedia.org/wiki/UTM_parameters) that can be tracked with Google Analytics and other software.
+* It triggers a [Google Analytics event](https://support.google.com/analytics/answer/1033068) when the user clicks in a button.

 ## How to use